ska-telescope/ska-oso-pht-ui/docs/src/userGuide/PMT/Introduction.rst

 ~~~~~~~~~~~~

-The Proposal Management Tool (PPT)
+The Proposal Management Tool (PPT) as